The books and the things

 3 min

-The politician, writer, economist, and urban planning consultant Antoni Vives has lived for six and a half years in Saudi Arabia, at the service of Prince Mohammed Bin Salman (MBS), designing and driving the construction of the linear city Neom, in the desert at the northern tip of the Arabian Peninsula, on the Red Sea coast; a unique bet on sustainable modernity, conceived for architects and engineers as well as botanists.
-Civilization and nature: 170 km long, it is designed to run on renewable energy and for 9 million inhabitants who will not need to use cars, with all personal and collective services within a 5-minute reach.
-It is the largest open-air project in the world.
+The politician, writer, economist, and urban planning consultant Antoni Vives has lived for six and a half years in Saudi Arabia, at the service of Prince Mohammed Bin Salman (MBS), designing and promoting the construction of the linear city Neom, in the desert at the northern tip of the Arabian Peninsula, on the Red Sea coast; a unique commitment to sustainable modernity, conceived for architects and engineers as well as botanists.
+Civilization and nature: 170 km long, on paper it is designed to run on renewable energies and intended for 9 million inhabitants who will not need to use cars, with all personal and collective services within 5 minutes.
+It is the largest open-air construction project in the world.
+Will they succeed?

 To the secret country.
 A Catalan in the court of the Prince of Saudi Arabia Al país secret.
 Un català a la cort del príncep de l’Aràbia Saudita (Pòrtic).

 ".
 Inside the car, with Antoni around, the imam sings him the sura for ten minutes One day, before leaving Saudi Arabia, he decides to take one last solo inner journey that, among other places, takes him to Medina.
-In the Seven Mosques neighborhood, he strikes up a conversation on the street with a group of young men led by a young imam.
+In the Seven Mosques neighborhood, he strikes up a conversation in the street with a group of young people led by a young imam.
 He wins them over from the start by introducing himself in their language: "Ana Catalani, min Barxiluna, wa ana ismí Antoni".
-Inside the car, with Antoni around, the imam sings him the surah An-Najm for ten minutes, the first one recited by the Prophet Muhammad.
-"The undulating melody, like life itself, elevates me," he recalls in the manner of Montaigne.
+In the car, with Antoni around, the imam sings him the surah An-Najm for ten minutes, the first that the prophet Muhammad recited.
+"The undulating melody, like life itself, elevates me," he recalls in the style of Montaigne.

 His Arab life has taken many turns.
-Just three months after settling there, he faced the shock of the brutal assassination in Istanbul of dissident Jamal Khashoggi, a journalist for the Washington Post: bound, suffocated, and dismembered in the Saudi consulate.
-Antoni had already been warned by the Economy Minister who had hired him: "Before accepting the job we are offering you, I want you to think carefully, because now comes the second part of what I wanted to tell you: you will see many things you will not like, things that will make you say: 'How is it that I am here, among these people?'
+Just three months after settling there, he faced the shock of the brutal assassination in Istanbul of the dissident Yamal Khashoggi, a journalist for the Washington Post: bound, suffocated, and dismembered at the Saudi consulate.
+Antoni was warned by the Minister of Economy who had hired him: "Before accepting the job we are offering you, I want you to think carefully, because now comes the second part of what I wanted to tell you: you will see many things that you will not like, things that will make you say: 'How am I here, among these people?'.
 Well, I ask you to be patient, to endure."
 The first part had been this: "I want for my country what you have: good services, good sidewalks, and a special joy of living and working.
 We want material progress and social progress.
-Only in this way will our generation, and that of the prince, leave the legacy they hope to leave."
+Only then will our generation, and the prince's generation, leave the legacy they hope to leave".

-Saudi Arabia was founded in 1932 by the grandfather of MBS, head of the Saud tribe, who subjugated or integrated – depending on how you look at it – the other tribes to create a modern state.
+Saudi Arabia was founded in 1932 by the grandfather of MBS, the head of the Saud tribe, who subjugated or integrated – depending on how you look at it – the other tribes to create a modern state.
 A nation.
 The fact of guarding the holy cities of Mecca and Medina gives it special legitimacy within the Muslim world.
-It is majority Sunni, but the oil region is Shiite.
+It is Sunni majority, but the oil region is Shiite.
 The first well began to extract black gold in 1968.
-It is estimated that reserves will last 100 years, time for a modernization that will emancipate the country from dependence on oil.
+It is estimated that the reserves will last 100 years, time for a modernization that will emancipate the country from oil dependence.

 How?
-With the MBS Vision 2030 program, of which Neom is a propaganda spearhead, a program driven by open-minded decisions: abolishing the religious police, ending gender segregation, opening the doors to cinema and music, breaking with the clientelistic structure, focusing more on improving GDP than ROI (return on investment) via the sovereign wealth fund PIF (Public Investment Fund).
-In a country with 75% of the population under 35 years old, the prince knows he has the youth on his side, to whom he offers a well-being of material hedonism (consumption and entertainment) and a new cosmopolitanism (many have studied in the West), but not democracy, and without abandoning the tribal and religious soul (Sharia is included in the Constitution and the Wahhabi clergy offers resistance to change).
+With the MBS Vision 2030 program, of which Neom is a propaganda spearhead, a program at the pace of aperturist decisions: suppress the religious police, end gender segregation, open the doors to cinema and music, break with the clientelist structure, think more about improving GDP than ROI (return on investment) via the sovereign wealth fund PIF (Public Investment Fund).
+In a country with 75% of the population under 35 years old, the prince knows he has the youth on his side, to whom he offers a well-being of material hedonism (consumption and entertainment) and a new cosmopolitanism (many have studied in the West), but not democracy, and without abandoning the tribal and religious soul (Sharia is included in the Constitution and the Wahhabi clergy offers resistance to changes).

 stats